jbqueru/stepback/README.md

 ### Specific security aspects for NIS2 (EU 2022/2555)

+The intended use for this code is not a critical application.
-This project has been developed without any attention to the practices mandated by NIS2.
+This project has been developed without any attention to the practices mandated by NIS2 for critical applications.
 It is not appropriate as-is for any critical application, and, by its very nature, no amount of paying and auditing will ever make it reach a point where it is appropriate.
 The author will immediately dismiss any request to reach the standards set by NIS2.

 _Don't even think about it.
 Seriously.
 I'm not kidding.
 If you are even considering using this code or any similar code for any